”People only see what they are prepared to see.”

 But everything does not always go according to plan, which is what makes these shows addictive.
 No matter how closely you inspect a home from the outside, it’s impossible to predict what’s behind the walls.
 There could be mold, water damage, immovable support beams, or worse, structural damage.
 You never know until you open up the walls.

 The walls are Google’s default Keyword performance reports.
-These are the reports you see in AdWords when you click on the Keywords tab in your account.
+These are the reports you see in Google Ads when you click on the Keywords tab in your account.
 You’ll see a list of your keywords, along with their respective key metrics.

-To the untrained eye, the Keyword reports within Google AdWords can be completely misleading.
+To the untrained eye, the Keyword reports within Google Ads can be completely misleading.
 They can be like a fresh coat of paint covering up years of damage.

 Because the keywords listed in the Keyword report are not the actual search phrases your prospects are typing into Google.

 You may want to read that again.
-I know it sounds crazy, but unless you’re only using what’s called Exact Match keywords, then the Keyword report in AdWords is like a wall preventing you from seeing what’s really going on in your account.
+I know it sounds crazy, but unless you’re only using what’s called Exact Match keywords, then the Keyword report in Google Ads is like a wall preventing you from seeing what’s really going on in your account.

 How to Tear Down the Walls

-Again, it’s worth repeating that the Keyword performance report does not tell you exactly what your prospects are searching in Google to find your ads.
+Again, it’s worth repeating that the Keyword performance report does not tell you exactly what your prospects are searching for on Google to find your ads.

-While you’re on the Keywords tab in your Google AdWords account, you’ll see 3 additional buttons below the main tabs: Keywords, Negative keywords, and Search terms.
-Click the “Search terms” button to generate the report we’re looking for.
+While you’re on the Keywords tab in your Google Ads account, you’ll see 5 submenu links for Search Keywords, Display/Video Keywords, Negative Keywords, Search Terms, and Auction Insights.
+Click the “Search Terms” button to generate the report we’re looking for.